rahulmmohan/Notely/README.md

 ## Designing the app
 The app consists of three UI screens:

-* Notes - Used to manage a list of tasks.
+* Notes - Used to manage a list of notes.
-* Note Detail - Used to read or delete a task.
+* Note Detail - Used to read a note.
-* Note compose - Used to create or edit tasks.
+* Note compose - Used to create or edit note.

 In this version of the app following basic **Model-View-Presenter (MVP)** architecture without using any architectural frameworks.
 Each screen is implemented using the following classes and interfaces: